koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-With briefly go back to the Wikipedia definition
+Let's briefly go back to the Wikipedia definition
 "The logic of a computation without describing its control flow" -->